-This video has no spoken audio but contains the following text.
+This video has no spoken audio but contains the following text and descriptions.

 Drifting buoys move with surface currents.
 They measure sea surface temperature and atmospheric pressure.